List of sports events affected by the new virus from China

 Hong Kong sports stars awards on March 24 postponed.

-XTERRA Asia-Pacific Championships (offroad triathlon, duathlon) in Taiwan from March 28-29 cancelled.
+XTERRA Asia-Pacific Championships (offroad triathlon, duathlon) in Taiwan from March 28-29 canceled.

 Singapore bans spectators at National School Games from January-August.